ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 Airspeed Sensor Type
 ====================

 Airspeed sensors can be either analog or digital.
-The analog sensors connect to an A/D converter input pin on the autopilot, while digital sensors connect to the autopilot's external I2C bus using the SDA and SCL external digital I/O pins or via UAVCAN.
+The analog sensors connect to an A/D converter input pin on the autopilot, while digital sensors connect to the autopilot's external I2C bus using the SDA and SCL external digital I/O pins or via DroneCAN.
 The type is set by the :ref:`ARSPD_TYPE<ARSPD_TYPE>` parameter.
-Analog sensors are type 2, UAVCAN sensors as type 8, and supported I2C bus digital sensors by other numbers.
+Analog sensors are type 2, DroneCAN sensors as type 8, and supported I2C bus digital sensors by other numbers.

 If there is no sensor, be sure to set the :ref:`ARSPD_TYPE<ARSPD_TYPE>` to 0.
 ArduPilot calculates an sensor-less airspeed estimate that is used if no sensor is present or fails. :ref:`ARSPD_TYPE<ARSPD_TYPE>` must be set to zero in order to display this value if no sensor is present.